klesun/trilem.me/docs/ideas.md

 ### Accounts

 - Make an "Account" button near the nickname.
 The buttons should open a dialog with fields: `Export Auth Token` with readonly text holding current auth token and `Import Auth Token` with input to copy the auth token from other device/browser - when you enter it, user should be re-logined with this token.

+### AI for 2 and 1 human player games

+- Monkey: always chooses random tile, but prioritizes tiles that do not belong to the AI
+- Pathfinding Monkey: chooses closest resource tile that does not belong to the AI